mtpearce/idyom/README.md

 * midi track numbers are indexed from 1 rather than 0 (for consistency with Kern import)
 * avoid negative deltast in midi import when successive notes overlap in a melody
 * add random-subset argument to IDYOM-DB:COPY-DATASETS to allow copying random subsets of a specified size
+* extended documentation on running IDyOM, especially with respect to viewpoint selection (thanks to Ben Gold)

 ### 2016-05-03: v1.4